Ford Focus: First generation (C170; 1998)

-Second generation
+Second generation (C307/C170; 2004)

 Europe (C307; 2004)

 The second generation Focus was launched at the Paris Motor Show on September 25, 2004, as a three and five-door hatchback and an estate, although the new car was previewed, in 4-door sedan form, as the "Focus Concept" developed by Ford Europe at the Beijing Motor Show in mid-2004.

 The basic suspension design, which contributed much to the Mk 1's success, was carried over largely unchanged from its predecessor.
 Along with a 10 percent stiffer bodyshell, according to Ford this offers a better ride, but critics claimed the car lacked the precise and poised handling of the Mk 1.
 The same body styles as the Mk 1 Focus were offered, though the sedan did not appear until mid-2005.
 A two-door coupé-cabriolet with a retractable hardtop was added to the line-up in 2007.

 The Focus Mk 2 is larger and considerably heavier than its predecessor: it has a 25 mm increase in wheelbase, and is 168 mm longer, 8 mm taller, and 138 mm wider.
 As a result, the interior and boot space have increased.
 New technologies include a KeyFree system, a solar-reflect windshield, adaptive front lighting, Bluetooth hands-free phones and voice control for audio, telephone, and climate control systems.

 Stylistically, the Mk 2 features the same design language found in the Mondeo and Fiesta.
 Although still recognisable as a Focus, the new car uses styling features from the abandoned B-Proposal for the original Focus which never reached production.

 In 2005, Ford released a MK.II version of Ford's sports division of Focus, the Focus ST. This one produced 225 bhp and could achieve a 0–60 mph time of 6.4 seconds, and a 152 mph top speed, using a 2.5-litre, five-cylinder turbocharged engine originating from Volvo.

 2007–2008 saw a minor facelifted version introduced, featuring Ford's Kinetic Design philosophy.
 Major changes included a new bonnet with more creases, the removal of all mouldings along the doors and sides, new sculpted pull back headlights, and the big trapezoidal lower grille.

 In 2009, the new Focus RS was launched, with a modified version of the 2.5-litre engine found in the ST.